SaikatDeb12/ChatApp/README.md

 - **Environment Variables**: Stored securely using `dotenv` to protect sensitive configurations.
 - **Input Sanitization**: Prevents malicious inputs through frontend and backend validation.
 - **TypeScript**: Reduces runtime errors with strict type checking.

 ---

-## 🌍 Deployment

-You can deploy the app using:

-### Render (Backend)
-- Connect the GitHub repo to Render.
-- Add environment variables in the Render Dashboard.
-- Configure WebSocket support for real-time communication.

-### Vercel / Netlify (Frontend)
-- Connect the `client` directory to Vercel or Netlify.
-- Set `VITE_BACKEND_URL` and `VITE_WEBSOCKET_URL` in the platform’s environment settings.

-### Railway / Fly.io (Full-stack)
-- Deploy both client and server with a unified CI/CD pipeline.
-- Ensure WebSocket support is enabled on the hosting platform.

----